6 Intangible Skills That Can Get You Hired Today

 Want to get hired?
 Of course you do!
 Employers nowadays are looking for a more holistic group of skill sets in the people they hire.
 It's not enough to just deliver on your core skills anymore.

-What will make you most valuable and have the most impact at a company are a combination of your core, personal, and intangible (soft) skills.
+What will make you most valuable and have the most impact at a company is a combination of your core, personal, and intangible (soft) skills.

-The "relentlessly changing" world we now live in now requires its workers to be able to flow with change, adapt to change, and navigate change with a can-do it attitude.
-Those that can adapt the best to personal, policy, and leadership change will be valuable assets to their work teams and workplace.
+The "relentlessly changing" world we live in requires its workers to be able to flow with change, adapt to change, and navigate change with a can-do attitude.
+Those who can adapt the best to personal, policy, and leadership change will be valuable assets to their work teams and workplace.

 2. Team Player

 The most successful sports franchises all have a balance of veteran, experienced, and rookie players.
-Working together with people of different generations, cultures, and demographics is a coveted intangible that will become more and more important as our workplace becomes more culturally diverse.
+Working together with people of different generations, cultures, and demographics is a coveted intangible skill that will become more and more important as the workplace becomes more culturally diverse.